 Lucy Clark is a journalist and editor with 31 years experience in newspapers and magazines in Sydney, London and New York.
-She was most recently the editor of the news and opinion website The Hoopla, and has worked as a literary editor, features writer, and opinion columnist.
+She has been the editor of the news and opinion website The Hoopla, and has worked as a literary editor, features writer, and opinion columnist.
 She is a Senior Editor at The Guardian Australia.

-Aoife Clifford is the author of the novel All These Perfect Strangers, published in Australia (March 2016) and the United Kingdom (June 2016) by Simon & Schuster.
-It is available as an audiobook from Bolinda Audio.
-Born in London of Irish parents, she grew up in New South Wales, studied Arts/Law at the Australian National University, Canberra and now lives in Melbourne.
-Aoife has won two premier short story prizes for crime fiction in Australia – the Scarlet Stiletto (2007) and the S.D.
+Aoife Clifford was born in London of Irish parents, and grew up in New South Wales.
+She studied Arts/Law at the Australian National University, Canberra and now lives in Melbourne.
+Aoife is the author of the Australian best selling literary crime novel All These Perfect Strangers, which was also published in the UK and US.
+It was long listed for both the ABIA General Fiction Book of the Year and the Voss Literary Prize.
+Her short stories have been published in Australia, UK and US and she has won the two premier short story prizes for crime fiction in Australia – the Scarlet Stiletto (2007) and the S.D.
 Harvey Ned Kelly Award (2012) – among other prizes.
-She has also been short listed for the UK Crime Association’s Debut Dagger.
-In 2014 she was awarded an Australian Society of Authors mentorship for All These Perfect Strangers.
+Her second novel will be published in 2018.

 Paul Collins has featured in magazines such as Inside Sport, Ultra-Fit (Australia and UK) and Tracks surfing magazine whilst producing and presenting his own fitness video and community based health radio program.